britneylave/skincare-ui-design/Althelave/ReadMe.md

 ## Features
 There are several functions in this application:
 - Automatic Carousel -> just like Instagram Story (top right).
-- Manual Carousel -> to view top products (at the bottom, before About Us section).
+- Manual Carousel -> to view Hot Items (at the bottom, before About Us section).
 - Scroll Pane -> to view informations about the application, there are hover effect when any of the information is hovered (middle left).
-- A couple Menus:
+- A couple Menus -> with hover effect:
   * Brands -> to view existing brands in the application, user may user mnemonic & accelerator to open any menu item for faster experience. when redirected to any brand page, there are hover effect when any product is hovered. every brand page has a 'back' button.
   * Skincare Guide for Beginner -> redirect to a youtube video.
 - About us -> "About Us" text changes when hovered.